TheImperiestro/TheImperiestro/README.md

 I'm passionate about programming and technology, with expertise in various languages and domains.

 ## About Me
-- I am 16 years old.
+- I am 17 years old
-- I am attending [Nottingham Highscool](https://www.htsdnj.org/HamiltonNorth.cfm), and am graduating a year early this spring.

 ## Skills
 - C